 These subject areas are part of the course in direct response to consultation with those holding administrative roles in the Church.
 The week would be ideal for practitioners and those wanting greater knowledge about this area of ministry, whether they be employed or volunteers.

-‘This will be an important addition to our range of courses, bringing together some of the key threads in this particular area of mission and ministry.
-We look forward to working with both practitioners and thinkers in this subject, and welcome the opportunity to work alongside Jane Bingham, and members of the national Methodist team’ – Ian White; Programme Leader; Vocational Ministry Courses, Cliff College.
+“This is an important addition to our range of courses, bringing together some of the key threads in this particular area of mission and ministry.
+We again look forward to working with both practitioners and thinkers in this subject, and welcome the opportunity to work alongside Jane Bingham, and key contributors from across British Methodism.”– Ian White; Programme Leader; Vocational Ministry Courses, Cliff College.

 Participants gain a Cliff College Certificate by completing the required assessment work following the teaching week.
 Successful students will be invited to the Cliff College graduation ceremony.

-Cliff College Certificate in Administrative Ministry: Monday 29th Jan – Friday 2nd February 2018
+Cliff College Certificate in Administrative Ministry: Mon 10th-Fri 14th February 2020

 The Methodist Church is offering a bursary to the value of £100 for each Methodist participant.
 This can be obtained on request within the application form, and would need to be supported by your Church leader acting as your referee.